Irish Homegrown chart

-As of the issue dated 7 November 2025, the current number-one single on the chart is "Next to Me" by Kingfishr.
+As of the issue dated 25 September 2026, the current number-one single on the chart is "The Swell" by Amble.

 Methodology

 To chart artists must hold an Irish Passport, only one track per artist is allowed, only a track from the last year is eligible and every track can only be on the chart for thirteen weeks.

 Publication

 A new chart is compiled and released to the public by IRMA each Friday at 15:00 GMT.Each chart is dated with the "week-ending" database of the previous Thursday.
 Midweek versions of the chart are produced every day, allowing record companies and retailers to track sales trends.
 Upon its publication, The Irish Homegrown singles Chart is released as a Top 20—featuring the twenty best-selling Irish singles.